 Innovation” (Funded by the Management and IT Research School)

 Collaborators: Marie Bengtsson (Department of Management and Engineering, Linköping University), Cecilia Enberg (Department of Behavioural Sciences and Learning, Linköping University), Yunchen Sun (Department of Business Studies, Uppsala University)

 Keywords: Knowledge search, engineering work, product development, knowledge integration, project management, management of innovation

 Summary: Aims to show how Model Based Systems Engineering influences search processes and organization of engineering work in management of innovation.

 SWEDISH PATENT HISTORY AND MARKETS FOR TECHNOLOGY

-Collaborators: David Andersson (Department of Business Studies, Uppsala University), Henrik Ericson (Department of Economic History, Uppsala University), Mats Larsson (Department of Economic History, Uppsala University)
+Collaborators: David Andersson (Department of Business Studies, Uppsala University), Matti La Mela (Department of Computer Science, Aalto University, Helsinki), Professor Jari Eloranta (Department of Economic History, Helsinki University)

 Keywords: Patent data, Markets for technology, Patent agencies, Intermediaries, Inventors, Institutional change